Locked out: Westpac system crashes, customers unable to access bank accounts

 The issue was identified shortly before 2pm on Monday.

-Just shy of two hours later an update was issued that the tech team believed they had found the issue and were working to resolve it.
+An update posted to the bank's Facebook page at 5.30pm said the tech team believed they had found the issue and were working to resolve it.

+"Most card transactions are now working but we have yet to implement a comprehensive solution.

 For some, their card services were working again, but not for all.